 - Drain cashews and place in the canister of the Vitamix.

 - Add nutritional yeast, 1 garlic clove, lemon juice, ½ tsp. salt and almond milk.

 - Blend on high for 2 minutes.
-Taste and adjust salt as needed, adding additional clove of garlic and blending again if you’d like a more garlicky sauce.
+Taste and adjust salt as needed, adding the additional clove of garlic and blending again if you’d like a more garlicky sauce.
 Sauce should be warm from blending.
 If not, replace the lid and blend another minute until warm (this is where the built-in blend timer comes in handy!)